Google launched version 22.214.171.124 of the GnssLogger in the Play Store with several new features.

 Android devices that support raw GNSS measurements

 Raw GNSS measurements support is mandatory on devices that run Android 10 (API level 29) or higher.
 On Android 9 (API level 28) and lower, raw GNSS measurements support is mandatory in all Android devices that contain hardware year 2016 or newer.
+Currently, more than 90% of existing Android phones have raw measurements.

 The support for some of the raw GNSS measurement fields is optional and can vary based on GNSS chipset used.
 Examples of these fields include the following: